 Throughout his journey, but particularly in high school, Schuyler struggled with issues of body image and self-esteem, often battling with disordered eating and self-harm.
 In the spring of his senior year, he decided to take a gap year before enrolling in college to deal with these issues.
 In therapy, it became clear that Schuyler’s real struggle was with gender identity and that he was transgender.
 This presented Schuyler with the most difficult decision ever: whether to continue as a possible NCAA champion – on the women’s team – or to transition to a man and be authentic to himself, accepting the consequences and challenges it would entail.

 Schuyler’s choice – to be true to himself – has been historic.
 His story hit Facebook’s top-trending news and has been recounted globally in thousands of media outlets from The Washington Post and 60 Minutes, and The Ellen Show with millions of online and broadcast media views.
 MTV cited his story in their list of “2015’s Best Moments for the Trans Community” and Buzzfeed named him one of the “11 Transgender people who are shifting our views.”

 In 2019, Schuyler was awarded the prestigious Harvard Athletics Director’s Award, which is not granted annually – but only when an athlete demonstrates outstanding contribution to Athletics through education.
 He is only the 7th recipient of the award.

 Schuyler is also a writer.
 His debut novel, Obie Is Man Enough, a middle grade fiction about a tween swimmer, who also happens to be transgender has been met with critical acclaim.
 See more at the link above.
-His first published short story appears in Fresh Ink, a celebrated collection of works by leading young adult writers (by WNDB through Random House).
+His first published short story appeared in Fresh Ink, a celebrated collection of works by leading young adult writers (by WNDB through Random House).

 Schuyler chronicles his journey on Instagram @pinkmantaray, for others to explore.